When you are sharing a spreadsheet with another person, it’s useful to both parties to be able to give that document a name.

 The confusion that can arise if someone is looking at the wrong spreadsheet can potentially be problematic, so it’s a good idea to identify your spreadsheets.
-One way that you can do this is to add a title into the header.
+One way that you can do this is to add a title to the header.

 So if your spreadsheet spans multiple pages, you won’t need to worry about manually adding that title into the correct row of the spreadsheet, which can be a frustrating thing to do.

-How to Add a Header in Excel 2013
+How to Add a Header in Excel 2013 (Guide with Pictures)

 These steps are going to allow you to enter information that appears at the top of every printed page of your Excel spreadsheet.
 Click here if you would like to learn how to repeat the top row of your spreadsheet on every page as well.

 Step 1: Open your spreadsheet in Excel 2013.

 Step 2: Click the Insert tab at the top of the window.

 Step 3: Click the Header & Footer button in the Text section of the ribbon.